 Fire, frogs, the river and butterbees.
-A fun day of environmental exploration, education and entertainment.
+A fun day of environmental exploration, education and entertainment at our Riversdale property.

 Speakers, guided walks, creative science activities.
 Celebrate the rewilding of the Stuttering Frog, learn about Indigenous cultural burning practices and get stuck into some art activities with the kids.